-Ricardo will continue to meet with Will Searle (SAC) on a monthly basis to provide ongoing review of the web content to ensure it is kept up to date and will develop content for inclusion.
-We will also explore with Will the possibility of capturing leads via online web form.
+Ricardo will continue to work closely with Will Searle (SAC) to ensure that the web content is kept fresh and up to date.

 8.2 Case studies

 Case studies are highly effective in demonstrating the value of the service to farmers as readers identify that the support was beneficial to a business like their own.